 Why Can’t You Access Gmail in China

-The Chinese government does not support foreign based tech service providers to operate freely in the country, everything being monitored by the Golden Shield project.
+The Chinese government does not support foreign-based tech service providers to operate freely in the country, everything is monitored by the Golden Shield Project.

 Hosting the most powerful censorship regime in the world, the Chinese government refused to listen to the US State Department and every other authority that request them to reconsider.